 American Rescue Plan Act (ARPA)

 In 2021, the City hired Laberge Group to facilitate the creation of Kingston’s Economic Recovery Plan.
 The Plan follows all federal guidelines, incorporates extensive community input, and builds upon existing community projects, while supporting new initiatives that support recovery from the pandemic.
-The Kingston Common Council approved the plan in April 2022.
+The Plan, which was the direct result of input from the public was approved by the Kingston Common Council in April 2022.

 Designated project areas in the Economic Recovery Plan including the following: